speedingplanet/effective-java/efjava-labs/labs.md

       to `Media`'s `creator`.
 Add a constructor, getters, and setters
 2. Build `Library`.
 In particular:
    1. It should have `add` and `remove` methods.
-These methods should be able to add and remove anything that is `Media` or one of its subtypes
+These methods should be able to add and remove anything that is the generic type for the library
    2. Include an `asList` method, taking an argument of a destination collection
 3. Write tests for `Library`.
 Specifically:
    1. Test `add` to make sure that both a `Book` and a `Movie` could be added